The following classes are offered on a rotating basis.

 Good Dogs Out on the Town

 Get out in the community and put your dog’s skills to use!
 The entire class will be there to give you confidence and I will coach you along.
-Prerequisite is Puppy Kindergarten or Family Dog (or comparable basic obedience class.)
+Prerequisite is puppy kindergarten, basic obedience or comparable private training.

 Week 1 and 2 will be held at a park where we will train and discuss the following behaviors: